medvedev1088/ethereum-merkle-patricia-trie-example/README.md

 ---

 example-contract-storage.js reads the Patricia trie of a particular contract.
-You need to change the path to your Ethereum chaindata store, he block state root and the address.
+You need to change the path to your Ethereum chaindata store, the block state root and the address.

 Example output: